Blue Fire Ijen 2026: Visitor Access Update

 ❓ Is Kawah Ijen fully closed?

 No. Hiking to the crater rim is open, and sunrise tours continue operating.
+Visitors can still join our Mount Ijen Sunrise Tour to safely experience the crater lake and panoramic sunrise with a licensed guide.

 ❓ Is the volcano erupting?